 Customer Dan sent in pictures of his recent fireplace wall project, and it's a good baseline for how long it takes to install our panels.

-"I wanted to send off some photos of my completed project, using Norwich Colorado Stacked Stone in Cajun."
+"I wanted to send off some photos of my completed project, using Colorado Dry Stack panels."

 In the email accompanying the pictures, he explained: "I found the project to be very rewarding and easy to do, with nothing more than a little time and patience.
 I think the fireplace wall looks much more rich and exciting for guests entering my home, and I've received nothing but complements from friends looking at the finished product."